Jaylen Waddle: College career

 On September 29, 2018, against Louisiana, Waddle had three receptions for 138 yards and two receiving touchdowns to go with a 63-yard punt return for a touchdown.
 In the SEC Championship against Georgia, he had four receptions for 113 yards and a touchdown in the win.
 As a true freshman at Alabama in 2018, Waddle was named the SEC Freshman of the Year after recording 45 receptions for 848 yards and seven touchdowns.
 As a punt returner, he also returned 16 punts for 233 yards and a touchdown.

 Waddle returned to the Crimson Tide for his sophomore season in 2019.
 He recorded 33 receptions for 560 yards and scored six receiving touchdowns.
 He also returned a punt 77 yards for a touchdown against LSU and a kickoff 98 yards for a touchdown against Auburn.
 He was named first-team All-SEC as a return specialist and was named SEC Special Teams Player of the Year.
-He led the NCAA in punt return yards with 487.
+He led the NCAA in both punt return yards (487) and average punt return yards (24.4).

 In his first four games of the COVID-19 pandemic-shortened 2020 season, Waddle recorded at least 120 receiving yards in each of the games.
 He had eight receptions for 134 yards and two touchdowns in the win over Missouri on September 26.
 In the following game, a win over Texas A&M, he had five receptions for 142 yards and one touchdown.
 In the next game, a win over Ole Miss, he had six receptions for 120 yards.
 In the next game, against Georgia, he had six receptions for 161 yards and a touchdown in the win.
 On October 24, Waddle broke his right ankle when he was tackled while returning the opening kickoff in a game against Tennessee.
 Waddle returned for the National Championship game against Ohio State.
 On January 14, 2021, Waddle announced that he would forgo his senior season and enter the 2021 NFL draft.